kittyandrew/grafana-to-ntfy/README.md

 # Grafana-to-ntfy
-This service is a utility webhook server for the grafana alert webhooks, which sends a notification to your ntfy url ([ntfy.sh](https://ntfy.sh/)), and consequtively to your phone/desktop.
+This service is a utility webhook server for the grafana alert webhooks, which sends a notification to your ntfy url ([ntfy.sh](https://ntfy.sh/)), and consequently to your phone/desktop.

 **New:**
 - [ntfy priority support](#priority-support)